juxor/afaq/markdown/secJ4.md

 So social struggle has been proven time and time again to gain successful reforms.
-For example, before the 8 hour day movement of 1886 in America most companies argued they could not introduce that reform without doing bust.
+For example, before the 8 hour day movement of 1886 in America most companies argued they could not introduce that reform without going bust.
 However, after displaying a militant mood and conducting an extensive strike campaign, hundreds of thousands of workers discovered that their bosses had been lying and they got shorter hours.
 Indeed, the history of the labour